 You won’t live in dormitories.
 Instead, you’ll share an apartment with other TWC interns, either in our Residential and Academic Facility at NoMa near Capitol Hill or in one of a few other carefully selected buildings all near a station on Washington’s Metro subway system.

 Best of all, you’ll live with fellow students and get to know people from not only the United States but also around the world.
 You’ll participate in a variety of social activities, trips, and adventures with your colleagues.
 And at the end of your program, you’ll have created friendships that remain strong long after you complete your internship.

 You’ll live independently, with meals on your own, but you won’t be left totally on your own.
 With its staff of student services professionals and alumni in residence assigned to each building, The Washington Center ensures that support is available 24 hours a day in case of an emergency.

 The locations, layouts, and amenities vary, but most units provide:

 - Convenient access to shops, restaurants, and stores

 - Fully furnished and equipped with air conditioning

 - High-speed wireless Internet, cable, and local phone access

 - 24-hour front desk coverage and/or secured-access buildings

 For all approved programs for guaranteed financial aid transferability, students pay their Lake Forest College tuition plus a program fee.
-The program fee for the direct enroll to The Washington Center program includes orientation, on-site coordinators, airport pick-up, double-bedroom housing, complimentary laundry, access to the health center, three day-trips or excursions, and college fees.
+The program fee for the direct enroll to The Washington Center program includes orientation, on-site coordinators, airport pick-up, double-bedroom housing, and college fees.
 Meals are not included.